bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

     - item deadline (in minutes)

 ::: info Note
-👉 For simplicity our realm already has configured the support for the `oauth2` and `password` methods and the proper users, groups and grants to be able to do the oauth2 flow.
-You can see the realm definition below:
+For simplicity our realm already has for the `oauth2` and `password` methods and the proper users, groups and grants to be able to do the OAuth2 flow.
+You can see those in the realm definition below:

 - `com.example.demo`